csmets/Server-Driven-UI/docs/composable-design.md

 # Composable design system

 A composable design system is to allow any elements to be shown in any order you wish to have them.
 An example of a non-composable design system is when you've coupled the response to the UI.
 When the response changes, the data may change, but the design will still look the same.
-A composable design is allowing the server's response to be able to change the design, for example, having the heading of a card from the top to be moved down to the bottom.
+A composable design is allowing the server's response to be able to change the design, for example, having the heading of a card from the top to be moved down to the bottom without making any changes within the client app.

 Creating a composable design system will help you build new designs with pre-existing building blocks.
 This is the greatest advantage of SDUI.
 The reward of using SDUI is to provide users with new experiences without having to update the mobile app, so it's best to design towards that.

 ## How do we create a composable design system?

 Depending on your use case, there's two different composable design systems, page level and component level.
-They both share the same rules, however, page level had an extra add level of complexity.
+They both share the same rules, however, page level adds an extra add level of complexity.

 ### Page level composable design

 When starting on SDUI it is important to create a distinct separation of concerns.
 Separating the concerns allows you to build new schemas with higher confidence and less cognitive load.
-Schemas are not easy to design, so it's important to create a system that helps visualize and importantly scale.
+Schemas are not easy to design, so it's important to create a system that helps visualize, and importantly scale.

 These are the rules when building for page level composable designs:

 - Create layout based types
 - Create element based types
-- Layouts SHOULD NOT be contained with elements.
+- Layouts SHOULD NOT be contained within elements.

 What you should not do is: